tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I finished my project of ecommerce, I implemented a section to see orders and sells.
 Now I'm happy with my result doing this website!
 Tomorrow I plan to start build other  project.

 **Thoughts**: I'm very better with node.js now.
 This project taught me alot about CRUD, about MVC, about best practices to DRY.

+### Day 86 August 09, 2020

+**Today's Progress**: Today I learned some concepts of javascript and some algorithms.
+I learned about bind, call and apply, learned about closures and hoisting, I also learned when to use map or foreach.

+**Thoughts**: These kinds of concepts help me to understand better my code and to improve it.
+Learn about these concepts also help me to choose the best algorithm to solve a problem.